- 2-year-old boys through 6th grade

 - One-on-one tutoring for students who require additional support is available.

-- All day and half day summer camps are available for JK through 6th-grade students with specific camps focusing on academics and sports.
+- All day and half day summer camps are available for PK through 6th-grade students with specific camps focusing on academics and sports.

 - The Building Boys, Making Men program provides a framework for leading boys into godly manhood by developing a boy’s faith, character, and values.